l0co/docker-puppeteer-api/README.md

 1. `url` is the URL to fetch.
 1. `selector` is an optional selector.
 If provided the content will be returned only after this selector returns non-empty elements array.
 Otherwise the content will be returned on page `onload` event.
 1. `hash` is the request signature done by ``md5(`${url}:${SALT}`)``.
+1. `proxy` is an optional argument to launch chromium with the `--proxy-server` flag

 ##### On page load